PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 And not much positive about either...

 But hey, what do I know, I've not tried either.
-And I almost considered a hosted wordpress site, since it's only about [£5 a month][wordpress-hosted]
+And I almost considered a hosted wordpress site, since it's only about [£5 a month][wordpress-hosted].
+Maybe I'll try it one day and write a post on it.

 ### AWS Based